Flo (group): 2023–2025: 3 of Us and Access All Areas

+Flo were featured on a remix for British rapper Stormzy's song "Hide & Seek" in January 2023.
+Interviewed on radio programme Rocket Hour, singer Elton John asked if there was a studio album in progress, to which Downer replied: "There sure is.
+It's going to be amazing."
+The trio were later announced to perform at various summer festivals, including Big Weekend, Isle of Wight, Longitude, Summer Sonic and Wireless Festival.
+On social media, the group teased several snippets of an upcoming song featuring American rapper Missy Elliott.
+"Fly Girl" was released on 23 March 2023 and interpolated Elliott's hip-hop song "Work It" (2002), plus a new rap verse from herself.
+Seven days later, the trio embarked on their first concert tour, FLO Live in North America and Europe.
+Prior to their next show in Chicago, Flo made their third television appearance on The Tonight Show Starring Jimmy Fallon, where they performed "Fly Girl".

-The trio performed in front of 80,000 people for Capital's Summertime Ball at Wembley Stadium on 11 June, and at Glastonbury Festival on 23 June.
-The same month, Flo received their first three nominations at the 23rd BET Awards which includes Best Group.
-The next month, the three surprise-released their second EP titled 3 of Us where two songs were already performed on their concert tour.
-Flo explained on social media that this release is a "gift" for fans who are "patiently for new music."
+The trio performed for Capital's Summertime Ball at Wembley Stadium on 11 June 2023, and at Glastonbury Festival on 23 June.
+The same month, Flo received their first three nominations at the 23rd BET Awards which included Best Group.
+The next month, the three surprise-released their second EP, 3 of Us; two songs from the track listing had already been performed on their concert tour.
+Flo stated on social media that the release was a "gift" for fans who were awaiting new music.
 The girl group were nominated for Push Performance of the Year at the 2023 MTV Video Music Awards in August.
-They received three nominations at 36th Soul Train Awards in November for Best Group, Best New Artist, and Best Collaboration for "Fly Girl" with Missy Elliott.
+They also received three nominations at the 36th Soul Train Awards in November: Best Group, Best New Artist and Best Collaboration for "Fly Girl" with Missy Elliott.